MEET OUR TEAM

 Cassie Friedli

 Cassie graduated from the College of Saint Scholastica, where she received both her Bachelor of Arts in Health Science and her Doctorate in Physical Therapy.
-Cassie enjoys working with people of all ages and seeing smiles on their faces when they accomplish their goals.
+Cassie enjoys working with people of all ages, from babies to adults, to help them be the best version of themselves.
 As a therapist at Family Achievement Center, Cassie loves being a part of a team where many disciplines can be working with one child to improve their life.
-“I provide hope and improves lives by making therapy sessions fun so that hard work doesn’t get discouraging.”
+“I provide hope and improve lives by making therapy sessions fun so that hard work doesn’t get discouraging while my patients are making working to reach their goals.
+I love finding ways to make the world more inclusive as well as promoting Family Achievement Center’s mission in our communities.”

 Aaron O’Donnell